Coconut oil vs Palm oil - Health impact and Nutrition Comparison

 Partially hydrogenated coconut oil is the most processed version of the three.
 The process of hydrogenating the oil turns the unsaturated fats into saturated fats, creating unhealthy trans fats along the way.
 This oil has a longer shelf life and a more solid form at room temperature.

-You can find three common types of palm oil as well, but the difference mainly depends on which part of the palm the oil was used to make the oil.
+Palm oil can be classified into three common types based on the part of the palm used in its production.
 Oil derived from the palm fruit is simply named palm oil, while oil made from the palm seed or stone is called palm kernel oil.
 By further processing palm kernel oil, fractionated palm kernel oil is produced.

 Nutrition